airscripts/airscripts/README.md

 I am a passionate Software Engineer that literally shares happiness with code.

 ## About Me
-Currently I am the Co-Founder and the Chief Technology Officer of [@Welyk](https://www.linkedin.com/company/welyk/).
+Currently I am working as a freelance Software Engineer.
 While doing this, from time to time I contribute to and make my own open source software that span between CLIs, TUIs and guides mostly.
 Other than that I am also a Referent for [Plastic Free](https://www.plasticfreeonlus.it/), a Community Administrator for [Open Source Support](https://t.me/ptkdev_support_italian) and Supporter of [@Pannyloo](https://instagram.com/pannyloo).